-Maybe sometimes it’s not all about belief; it is about self-preservation and sensibility.
+Maybe sometimes it’s not all about belief but about self-preservation and sensibility.

 Lying amid the foothills of the Western Ghats, this haunted place in Kerala is a sleepy village that lays just 45 km away from the Silent Valley, a tropical evergreen rainforest.
 Unviolated and alienated from the rest of the district, this village is a quiet place that carries its own rustic charm laced with mystic elements and spooky surprises.

 The place is infamous for several paranormal sightings and unexplainable occurrences that thrive in its haunt.
 Popular notion suggests that the lonely path from the village leading up to the rainforest is haunted by fire spirits.
 While both the authorities and the locals remain polemic regarding the controversial viewpoint, the idea is enough to perk up the attention of adventure seekers and ghost hunters who crowd the place annually, hoping to rectify the claim.
 Though several of these people remain ignorant, a few have claimed to have experienced bizarre, mind numbing episodes of horror.

 But honestly, when it comes to unnatural incidents, you don’t really know the truth till you have experienced it.
 Isn’t it?

-Lying just 42 km away from Munnar, this alluring locale is not only home to a richly scented sandalwood forest cover but also boosts of a rich history that goes as far back as the stone age.
+Lying just 42 kms away from Munnar, this alluring locale is not only home to a richly scented sandalwood forest cover but also boasts of a rich history that dates back to the stone age.
 The peaceful town is a delight for history buffs with several rock paintings and ancient artifacts on display.